Skip to content

 A stock exchange is a centralised financial marketplace where assets such as shares and bonds are bought and sold for money.
 Just as you’d go to a marketplace to buy and sell goods like food or clothing, financial assets like shares and ETFs have marketplaces, too.

 Dividends are payments given to shareholders by the company they’ve bought shares in, which usually come out of company profits.
 Companies that do well financially are more likely to give dividends, or larger dividend payments, than ones that are struggling.
-However, some companies choose to not pay dividends to fund ventures such as product development or expansion.
+However, some companies choose not to pay dividends to fund ventures such as product development or expansion.

 It’s important to note that companies aren’t required to pay dividends, but may choose to.
 Some companies pay dividends regularly and predictably, for example each quarter, while others give ‘special’ dividends more sporadically and only if certain profit margins are met.
 In such cases, dividends can be regarded as ‘bonuses’ rather than primary source investment income.